 What exactly is a chicken tractor?

-Simply put, it is a mobile home much like a caravan, or trailer, which contains everything your chicken needs in her house.
-It is a portable chicken coop.
+Simply put, it is a mobile home, much like a caravan, or trailer, which contains everything your chicken needs in her house.
+It is a mobile chicken coop.

-It will contain food, water, a roosting perch, nesting box and a nice place for her to free range.
+It will contain food, water, a roosting perch, a nesting box, and a nice place for free-range.

-In this definitive guide we will give you the basics on them before detailing the key things you need to consider when building your own.
+This definitive guide will give you the basics before detailing the key things you need to consider when building your own chicken coop on wheels.

 Chicken Tractor 101 and Benefits

 The idea of the tractor is to keep them penned to avoid damage to the rest of your yard or the neighbors’ property.
 It just so happens that the tractor is mobile, so you can move them along to the next patch of grass before they destroy the area where they are parked.